By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 Okay, so what really is your grievance with me here?

-I d it felt like you were using that that parallel to to say that it's exactly the same, and and this is a and this is what the establishment's doing, but the the opposition to Trump is not all establishment.
+It felt like you were using that parallel to say that it's exactly the same, and this is what the establishment's doing, but the opposition to Trump is not all establishment.

-And there may even be some teaming up between the anti-Trump not establishment and the establishment to deceive him, but that doesn't mean they're bad with each other.
+And there may even be some teaming up between the anti-Trump not establishment and the establishment to deceive him, but that doesn't mean they're bad with each other and everything else.

-I'm gonna guess that who you're for is Ted Cruz.
+I'm going to guess that who you're for is Ted Cruz.

 How do you do that?